-In this article, I’ll go through why you should self-publish in print, the use of print-on-demand vs doing a print run, which print-on-demand companies are recommended, the files and information that you'll need to print, how to use Createspace and Ingram Spark and where to get more help if you want a company to do the work for you.
+In this article, I’ll go through why you should self-publish in print, the use of print-on-demand vs doing a print run, which print-on-demand companies are recommended, the files and information that you'll need to print, how to use KDP Print and Ingram Spark and where to get more help if you want a company to do the work for you.

 Why self-publish in print?

-It’s a powerful feeling and your inner creative child demands it.
-But you should also consider print publishing from a business perspective, because if you get emotional about it, you’ll find it will cost you a lot of money.
+But you should also consider print from a business perspective because if you get emotional about it, you might find it will cost you a lot of money.

 There are a number of good reasons to have a print book.

 - They are useful for marketing and giveaways to readers.
 It's hard to send a signed copy of an ebook, although it can be done through Authorgraph.

-- They are great for comparison pricing on the online bookstores, because it makes the ebook look like a great deal due to the perceived reduced price.
-My book Crypt of Bone is $11.99 in print and $4.99 on Kindle, so the reader can save $7, or 63%.
+- They are great for comparison pricing on the online bookstores because it makes the ebook look like a great deal due to the perceived reduced price.
+For example, my book Crypt of Bone is $11.99 in paperback and $4.99 on Kindle, so the reader can save $7, or 63%.
 A bargain!
-If you don’t have a print book, you don’t get that comparison pricing showing on your sales page.
+I also have Large Print and hardback editions as well as an audiobook, so the reader has a lot of choice.

 Print-on-demand will change your life!

-Back in 2008, I self-published my first book when I was living in Australia.
-This was before the international Kindle, before ebooks and print-on-demand became mainstream.
+I self-published my first book back in 2008.
+I was living in Australia and this was before the international Kindle, before ebooks and print-on-demand became mainstream.
 A print book was really the only option and so I did a short run with a local printer.

 I paid a considerable amount of money to have 2000 books printed.
-I thought they would fly off the shelves, making me some money and changing people’s lives.
-I ended up selling about 100 books and putting the rest in the landfill, because later that year, I discovered ebooks, print-on-demand and internet marketing.
-So I’m passionate about helping others avoid this expensive mistake!
+I thought they would fly off the shelves, making me money and changing people's lives.

 What is print-on-demand (POD)?